Student Life

 The "Green City" Freiburg in the Southwest of Germany is known for its idyllic location on the edge of the Black Forest, excellent recreational offerings, high environmental standards, vineyards, and its University.
 Freiburg has 230,000 inhabitants and a special mix of tradition and innovation, of regionalism and cosmopolitanism.
 It has all the benefits of a beautiful student city, with a strong academic setting in a beautiful part of Germany.

-Freiburg and the Black Forest offer a wide range of sports activities from skiing/snowboarding, mountain biking, to sailing, hiking, and much more.
-And you can spend your free time in one of the many museums Freiburg and at the Upper Rhine Valley.
+Freiburg and the Black Forest offer a wide range of sports activities from skiing/snowboarding16, mountain biking17, to sailing18, hiking19, and much more.
+And you can spend your free time in one of the many museums Freiburg20 and at the Upper Rhine Valley21.

 The following websites have information on social and cultural activities in and around the city and university: